 Sometimes a couple agrees to use one attorney to mediate the agreement, which is a lower-conflict, and more affordable way to divorce.
 Collaborative divorce is gaining popularity.
 In this process, each spouse hires his or her own attorney, and then there is a third, neutral lawyer or other mediator works to resolve any disagreements and come to an amicable solution without going to court, and with the lowest cost and conflict possible.
 This is in contrast to the traditional “winner takes all” approach to divorce.

 Increasingly, online services like those listed below, as well as the huge trove of quality online information and technology improvements in the courts means that in many cases, couples can agree on terms of the divorce, create the legal documents online, and then either file the papers themselves, hire a local attorney to file the divorce papers in the courts, or some of the online, DIY divorce products include filing in their fee.

-It’s 100% free to register with My Divorce Papers and create an account.
+- It’s 100% free to register with My Divorce Papers and create an account.

-To get started, select your state of residence and create an account.
+- Select your state of residence and create an account.

-You’ll specify whether you need to file paperwork for a divorce, an annulment, or a legal separation.
+- You’ll specify whether you need to file paperwork for a divorce, an annulment, or a legal separation.

-Fill out other basic questions, such as whether or not you know the location of your spouse, and whether you and your spouse are in agreement on the division of your property, assets, and any child-related matters, like custody and support.
+- Fill out other basic questions, such as whether or not you know the location of your spouse, and whether you and your spouse are in agreement on the division of your property, assets, and any child-related matters, like custody and support.

-Even if you and your spouse are at odds about these divorce-related issues, you’ll still qualify for the My Divorce Papers online divorce services.
+- Even if you and your spouse are at odds about these divorce-related issues, you’ll still qualify for the My Divorce Papers online divorce services.

-Next, enter information about your divorce, including which partner is filing for the divorce, whether your credit was affected as a result of the marriage, your current living arrangements, and how soon you’re looking to file.
+- Next, enter information about your divorce, including which partner is filing for the divorce, whether your credit was affected as a result of the marriage, your current living arrangements, and how soon you’re looking to file.

-You’ll then be asked a couple of questions related to any children involved and any current pregnancies.
+- You’ll then be asked a couple of questions related to any children involved and any current pregnancies.

-On the next screen, you’ll answer questions about shared and individual assets, debts, and properties, income, and employment.
+- On the next screen, you’ll answer questions about shared and individual assets, debts, and properties, income, and employment.

 Other details My Divorce Papers will ask about include military history, whether you or your spouse are already represented by an attorney if you’ve already filed for divorce in court, and how you plan to finance the divorce.

 The answers you give are plugged right into your custom set of state-specific, legally binding forms.
 You can change your answers at any time before filing the divorce papers.

-For individuals with large estates or sizeable assets, complex finances, or major issues with reaching a negotiation, My Divorce Papers will provide a completely free consultation with a divorce lawyer right in your area.
+For individuals with large estates or sizeable assets, complex finances, or major issues with reaching a negotiation, My Divorce Papers will provide a free consultation with a divorce lawyer right in your area.

 All of the online divorce forms are filled out in real time, so once you’re finished, they’re ready for instant filing and delivery to your local courthouse.